BigelowLab/cs2018/README.md

 *\* This is a living document and will be updated with changes and clarifications (both in-line and in the FAQ section).*

-## HPCC Project
+## High performance computing lead
-Bigelow has a ### core and ### memory high performance computing cluster.
+Bigelow has a 470 core and ~4TB memory high performance computing cluster.
 In the past few years, the demand for our HPC has increased and so have our avialable computing resources.
 This year's intern will improve our use of Ansible for HPC management, help science staff utilize the HPC, and create and maintain HPC documentation.
-This is more of a system administraion role that requires familarity with programming and linux environments.
+This is more of a system administraion role that requires software development skills and experience with linux.

 ## Recommended skills/experience
 - Scripting language (e.g. bash, R, python)